$1,569 Movers from San Antonio to Jersey City

 - Jersey City’s population is about 80% less than San Antonio.

-- Air Quality in Jersey City is Moderate, and in San Antonio it’s Moderate.
+- Air quality in Jersey City is moderate, and in San Antonio it's moderate.

-Considerations for moving to Jersey City, NJ
+Considerations for moving to Jersey City

 - Weather: September, June and May are the best months in Jersey City, while January and February are the least comfortable months as these are the coldest.
 Plan your moves accordingly. .

-- HOA Rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.
+- HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator Reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-- Truck Parking Permits: Some cities require parking permits for large vehicles and moving trucks.
+- Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State Licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
+- State licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.
 Make sure the moving company you use has a license before hiring.

-- State Regulator: You can verify a New Jersey moving license and its status on the state regulator's official website.
+- State regulator: You can verify a New Jersey moving license and its status through the state's public utilities commission.

-- Moving Permits: New Jersey does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving permits: New Jersey does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Jersey City.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form and this way all of your mail will get properly forwarded to Jersey City.
 Get started here.

-- Moving Company Insurance: Every state requires moving companies to carry different levels of insurance.
-Released Value Protection is the most economical option because it doesn’t cost anything.
-It is offered by movers at no additional charge, but the protection is minimal.
-Under this option, the mover is responsible for no more than 60 cents per pound per article.
-For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+Released Value Protection is the most economical option as it incurs no cost.
+It is provided by movers at no additional charge, but the coverage is minimal.
+Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
+For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
+If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.

-- Moving Checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

-Local San Antonio Movers
+Local San Antonio movers

 Company | Quote | Rating | Contact |